October 31st

 Simplicity is the ultimate sophistication.

-But, in society, we often see those with merit viewing others as competition, pulling each other down instead of lifting each other up.
-In this struggle, merit often loses its own worth.
+However, in society, we often see those with merit viewing others as competition, pulling each other down instead of lifting each other up.
+In this struggle, often merit loses its own worth.

 Those without excellence may fail to recognize it in others, leaving merit unrewarded in their eyes as well.